System Design Space

 If the hot working set does not fit in RAM, p95/p99 latency can degrade sharply.

-Tracking only average latency
+Looking only at average latency

-For storage, tail behavior matters most: p95/p99 and queue-driven degradation under load.
+For storage, tail behavior matters most: p95, p99, and queue-driven degradation under load.

 No lifecycle policy